 Police reports can be considered, too, which may show that emergency personnel have responded to similar criminal activity at this location in the past.
 Time is also a factor.
 A spate of violent crimes forty years ago probably wouldn’t make a violent crime in the present foreseeable.

 The specific type of crime is important here.
-If a history of recent sexual assaults have been reported in a parking lot, it’s likely that the next assault that takes place there would be considered foreseeable.
+If a history of recent sexual assaults has been reported in a parking lot, it’s likely that the next assault that takes place there would be considered foreseeable.
 A non-violent crime, on the other hand, probably wouldn’t be considered foreseeable.

 No matter the specific circumstances, these considerations of prior criminal history and location will eventually lead to a picture of what sorts of security measures should have been used on the property.
 Experienced premises liability attorneys often rely on independent security experts to figure out which protocols the property owner could have implemented to reduce the likelihood of the crime.